carajed/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "The mission of the Strategic Data Project is to transform the use of data in education to improve student achievement.
-SDP helps educational organizations by bringing together data leaders, giving them the right tools, and training them to take on ambitious data projects to make impactful decisions."
+  description = """The mission of the Strategic Data Project is to transform the use of data in education to improve student achievement.
+SDP helps educational organizations by bringing together data leaders, giving them the right tools, and training them to take on ambitious data projects to make impactful decisions."""

 [[item]]
   organization = "Emerging Education Policy Scholars"